nrbnlulu/strawberry-django-auth/README.md

 ```

 ## User relay queries

 ### Currently not supported
-excpect to find it here when strawberry will nativly support relay
+expect to find it here when strawberry will natively support relay

 ## Example